Geometry

 Return to Puzzles & Games Index

-In response to this puzzle, you can see various solutions including an Autograph file created by Rob Smith.
-Rob has this up to change both squares and you can move also move a point on the smaller square.
+In response to this puzzle from Catriona Agg, Rob Smith created an Autograph file.
+Rob has set this up to change both squares, and you can also move a point on the smaller square.

 Try these brilliant GeoGebra puzzles from Daniel Mentrard, also his 64 geometric puzzles.